kaowilly/kaowilly/README.md

 ## 🧑🏻 About Me

 - 📖 I'm currently studying Software Engineering at ÉTS located in Montréal, QC, CA. 🍁
-- 🔋 Software Developer at Schneider Electric.
+- 🔋 Software Developer (part-time) at Schneider Electric.
 - 🚢 Active member of SONIA, a student-run technical club focusing on building AUVs to compete at the annual RoboSub.

 <details>